Healthdirect Free Australian health advice you can count on.

 After each thrust, check if the blockage has been cleared.

-5. If the blockage has not cleared after 5 thrusts, continue alternating 5 back blows with 5 chest thrusts until medical help arrives.
+5. If the blockage has not cleared after 5 thrusts, continue alternating 5 back blows with 5 chest thrusts, until medical help arrives.

 1. Lay the baby face down on your forearm with their head lower than their body, supporting their head and shoulders on your hand.

 2. Hold their mouth open with your fingers.
-Make sure you keep supporting their head.

 3. Give up to 5 sharp blows to the back between the shoulders with the heel of one hand.